borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] update custom properties in code snippet, table, blockquote
+- [x] update puppeteer script to consider an array of paths

-- [ ] reconsider color of text (take as a reference blog post components)
+- [x] create permalink.svg and reconsider the h2 elements

-- [ ] reconsider planet illustration with an additional flag (`isHome`) and icon (`telescope.svg`)
+  - [ ] modify renderer to add a permalink `<a>` element?

-- [ ] create script to include frontmatter in blog post asset
+- [ ] create script parsing markdown _and_ creating opengraph images

 - [ ] copy for the different sections of the landing page